 Hello and welcome to carlsigmond.com!

 My name is Carl Sigmond.
 I am currently the Operations Manager at The Woolman Semester School and Sierra Friends Center.
 Woolman is a Quaker educational center in the Sierra Nevada foothills of northern California.
 We offer The Woolman Semester, a four-month semester program where high school juniors, seniors, and gap-year students incorporate issues of peace, justice, and sustainability into one semester of high school.
-Sierra Friends Center also runs a summer camp program for nine- to fourteen-year-olds, a family work camp each June, and hosts Quaker and like-minded groups for retreats.
+Sierra Friends Center also runs a summer camp program for nine- to fourteen-year-olds, an eight- to twelve-month internship for recent college graduates (or those with equivalent life experience), and a large garden, Farm-to-Table program and CSA, and hosts Quaker and like-minded groups for retreats.

 I attended the Spring 2009 Woolman Semester during my senior year of high school, and it changed my life.
 It is an honor for me to be back at Woolman and be giving back to a school and community that gave me so much.
 To read more about my experiences as a student at Woolman, click here.